-The point of departure for a didactic theory is, in many respects, of paramount importance for describing and developing that view.
+The point of departure for a didactic theory is of paramount importance for describing and developing that view of what teaching is.
 The crux of the matter is the description of what teaching is, before the functional aspects of teaching (i.e., the how) can be described.
-From this, educative reality is taken as the point of departure because it is the most original manifestation of teaching within the sphere of educating.
-The reason for this point of view, firstly, is that educating is actualized in teaching and, secondly, that the meaning of teaching is found in educating.
-Various important consequences of this relationship have a direct bearing on reestablishing the unity of pedagogics within the school teaching context, as well as on bridging the gap between theory and practice.
+From this, educative reality is taken as the point of departure because teaching in educating is the most original manifestation of teaching in human existence.
+The reason for this point of view, firstly, is that educating is actualized in teaching and, secondly, that the meaning of [this original, primordial] teaching is found in educating.
+Various important consequences of this relationship have a direct bearing on reestablishing the unity of pedagogics within [the practice of] the school teaching context, as well as on bridging the gap between theory and practice.